Darlington: Forum Music Centre

 The Forum Music Centre, opened in 2004, hosts regular live music events, from Ska and Punk to Indie and Classic Rock.
 It also runs a comedy club.
 As well as live music, the facility houses a state of the art recording studio and several rehearsal rooms.
 The Carmel Rhythm Club, at Carmel College in the Hummersknott end of town, was another music venue.
 It opened the same year as the Forum.

-Dog Show
+Dog show

 Darlington Dog Show was a championship event from 1969.
 It was usually held in September on the showground in South Park; but it has now moved to Ripon.

+Churches

+Darlington has a wide array of churches scattered around the town including the iconic and notable parish church of St Cuthbert's in the centre of town, with a towering spire and a grade I listed status.
+Other churches include Methodist, Baptist, Roman Catholic and Jehovah Witness places of worship, as well as Holy Trinity Church and the grade II listed St John the Evangelist Church which closed for worship in 2023.

 Mosque

 The Jamia Mosque and Islamic Society of Darlington is located in the North Lodge Terrace area of the town, an area with a relatively high proportion of ethnic minority residents (39.2% of the population in that area, compared to a town average of 6.3%).
 Constituted as a charity under UK law in 1982, the mosque offers worship facilities, as well as Islamic education, and has its own telecommunications mast for calls to prayer.